-- 1. Configure your Jira Core project to allow the 'default assignee' to be 'Unassigned'. - Ensure that 'Allow unassigned issues' is set to ON in yourGeneral Configuration settings(Administration). - 3.
+- 1. Configure your Jira Core project to allow the 'default assignee' to be 'Unassigned'. - 2.
+Ensure that 'Allow unassigned issues' is set to ON in your General Configuration settings (Administratio n > Global Settings > General Configuration). - 3.
 Set any issues that you want to be in the queue to be 'Unassigned'. - 4.
 Create a dashboard page with a filter that lists all 'Unassigned' issues, share the dashboard page and request that interested members of the group display the shared page on their dashboards.